johnaziz57/test-intellij-plugin/Readme.md

-This is test for creating a plugin for Intellij
+This is a test for creating a plugin for Intellij

+I will try to create a UI interface add-ons